Nursing Home Care

 activities?

-- Does the nursing home have an active resident
+- does the nursing home have an active resident

 council?

-- Are there some really good things about this facility?
+- are there some really good things about this facility?

 You can review the state surveys of each home that